yanikemann/phaser-facebook-instant-games-boilerplate/README.md

 ## Deploying to Facebook Instant Games

-To deploy to Facebook Instant Games, run `npm run build` and Vite will build the "dist" directory folder for you.
-Right click the directory and Zip it up (creating an archive file).
+To deploy to Facebook Instant Games, run `npm run build` in terminal.
+Vite will build the "dist" directory folder for you.
+Zip up the "dist" directory creating an archive file.
 Upload that archive file to Facebook Instant Games.

 ![screenshot](screenshot.png)